tlaothong/hack-yatzy-refactoring/README.md

 I have changed it a little, so that the rules more closely match the original game.

-> You might found the online Yahtzee usefull at [cardgames.io](https://cardgames.io/yahtzee/)
+> You might find the online Yahtzee useful at [cardgames.io](https://cardgames.io/yahtzee/)

 The other language translations have been contributed by: